mdaghlian/dag_prf_utils/README.md

 ## Installation

-### Basic setup - you'll need to add prfpy or whatever is compatible
+### Basic setup (recommended for most peopls) - you'll need to add prfpy or whatever is compatible
 Just run the usual
+> pip install -r requirements.txt
 > pip install -e .

 ### Full setup - download some of my other packages / forks of other peoples stuff
 [1] Create a new environment